ironthree/dxr/README.md

 [![docs.rs](https://docs.rs/dxr/badge.svg)](https://docs.rs/dxr/)

 The dxr project provides crates for writing XML-RPC API clients and servers in Rust.
+The goal is to match the [XML-RPC Specification](http://xmlrpc.com/spec.md) -- even though some parts of it are under-specified -- and provide optional support for some common non-standard extensions.

 Documentation of the public API and a tutorial-style introduction are available on the [docs.rs](https://docs.rs/dxr/) page for this crate.
 Additionally, there are a few